-where $A$ is the adjacency matrix of the given graph, the variable $X$ is the adjacency matrix of the quasi-clique, $\hat{X}$ is the adjacency matrix of the nodes not belonging to the quasi-clique.
-The constraint \eqref{qcp:b} ensures that the recovered quasi-clique satisfies the edge density requirement while \eqref{qcp:d} makes sure that the decomposition agrees with the input matrix. $\eta$ is an integer value variable that determines the size of the recovered quasi-clique.
+where $M$ is the adjacency matrix of the given graph $G$; $B$, $C$ and $n_c$ are optimization variables.
+Our formulation is related to matrix decomposition.
+The idea is to split $M$ into $B$ (the adjacency matrix corresponding to the planted quasi-clique) and a sparse matrix $C$ (those non-zero entries corresponding to the edges not in the quasi-clique).
+The constraint \eqref{qcp:b} ensures that the recovered quasi-clique satisfies the edge density requirement while \eqref{qcp:d} makes sure that the decomposition agrees with the input matrix. $n_c$ is an integer value variable that determines the size of the recovered quasi-clique.

-Since we are only interested in $X$, we can eliminate constraint \eqref{qcp:d} and write $\hat{X} = A - X$.
+Since we are only interested in $B$, we can eliminate constraint \eqref{qcp:d} and write $C = M - B$.
 Therefore, \eqref{qcp} can be reformulated as